 example – My dad is talking to my little brother about the birds and the bees.

-bug definition
+bug idioms

 A bug is a general term for a small insect. e.g.